-10.17 On receipt, the Director of Studies refers the suspected academic misconduct to one of the Faculty's Academic Integrity Leads who, in turn, is responsible to the Director of Studies for determining if there is sufficient evidence that academic misconduct has occurred.
-In reaching this conclusion, the Academic Integrity Lead may:
+- 10.17 On receipt, the Director of Studies refers the suspected academic misconduct to one of the Faculty's Academic Integrity Leads who, in turn, is responsible to the Director of Studies for determining if there is sufficient evidence that academic misconduct has occurred.
+In reaching this conclusion, the Academic Integrity Lead may: - (a) seek the opinion of a second Academic Integrity Lead within the Faculty; - (b) seek the opinion of the Director of Studies;

-&lt;sup>99 Or 30 working days for Major Project modules
+95 Or 30 working days for Major Project modules

-- (a) seek the opinion of a second Academic Integrity Lead within the Faculty; - (b) seek the opinion of the Director of Studies; - (c) through the Director of Studies, consult the Chair of the Academic Regulations Subcommittee who may ask a member of the Subcommittee (who is not a member of the Faculty concerned) to consider the issue and provide a second opinion to the Director of Studies; - (d) in cases where it is deemed appropriate, invite the student to attend a viva-voce examination.
+- (c) through the Director of Studies, consult the Chair of the Academic Regulations Subcommittee who may ask a member of the Subcommittee (who is not a member of the Faculty concerned) to consider the issue and provide a second opinion to the Director of Studies; - (d) in cases where it is deemed appropriate, invite the student to attend a viva-voce examination.
 The invitation is issued within ten working days of the alleged academic misconduct being brought to the attention of the Director of Studies.
 The purpose of the examination is to test the student's knowledge and understanding of the piece of work which may be subject to an allegation.
 The examination is conducted by the Academic Integrity Lead and a second member of academic staff with appropriate subject expertise. - 10.18 Where the Academic Integrity Lead believes that no academic misconduct of any nature has occurred a formal allegation is not made against the student and no further action is taken. - 10.19 Where the Academic Integrity Lead believes that academic misconduct has occurred, he/she determines the extent of the alleged academic misconduct and places it into one of the four categories of academic misconduct below: